Frances Farmer: 1913–1935: Early life

 In 1931, while a senior at West Seattle High School, Farmer entered and won $100 from The Scholastic Art & Writing Awards, a writing contest sponsored by Scholastic Magazine, with her controversial essay "God Dies".
 It was a precocious attempt to reconcile her wish for, in her words, a "superfather" God, with her observations of a chaotic and godless world.
 In her autobiography, she wrote that the essay was influenced by her reading of Friedrich Nietzsche: "He expressed the same doubts, only he said it in German: Gott ist tot.
 God is dead.
 This I could understand.
 I was not to assume that there was no God, but I could find no evidence in my life that He existed or that He had ever shown any particular interest in me.
 I was not an atheist, but I was surely an agnostic, and by the time I was 16, I was well indoctrinated into this theory."

 After graduating from high school, Farmer enrolled at the University of Washington, initially majoring in journalism.
 She worked various jobs to pay her tuition, including as an usherette in a cinema, a waitress, a tutor, a laborer in a soap factory, and a singing waitress at Mount Rainier National Park.
-During her sophomore year, Farmer became involved with the university's drama department productions, which were considered citywide cultural events.
+During her sophomore year, Farmer became involved with the university's drama department productions.
 She starred in numerous UW plays, including Helen of Troy, Everyman, and Uncle Vanya.
 In late 1934, she starred in UW's production of Alien Corn, which earned her favorable reviews in local press.

 During her final year of college in 1935, Farmer won a subscription contest for the leftist newspaper The Voice of Action.
 The first prize was a trip to the Soviet Union.
 Farmer accepted the prize, despite her mother's strong objections, so that she could see the pioneering Moscow Art Theatre.
 Her interest in such topics fostered speculations that she was not only an atheist, but also a Communist.
 The same year, she graduated from the university with a Bachelor of Arts degree in drama.